ReinerBforartists/HT_Stockplugin_hider/readme.md

 # HT Stockplugin Hider

-A lightweight utility for FL Studio that lets you hide stock plugins from the plugin browser — especially useful for removing demo plugins that can't be disabled through FL Studio's built-in settings.
+A lightweight utility for FL Studio that lets you hide stock plugins from the plugin browser.
+This is especially useful for removing demo plugins that can't be disabled through FL Studio's built-in settings.

 ## The Problem